BY-LAWS OF GREATER FINDLAY AREA EMMAUS MINISTRIES, INC.

 c) Under unusual circumstances, a Board member may remain beyond their term with the approval of the majority of the Board until a qualified replacement is found.

-d) The Board may elect persons, upon nomination by the Chairperson, to fill the unexpired term of a vacant position on the Board, including Officer positions, until the next regular election for that position.
+d) A vacancy occurring in the Chair, Vice-¬Chair, or Leadership Chair positions due to resignation or other long-¬term incapacitation shall be filled for the duration of the remaining term by an active member of the Community who has previously held office in the vacated position.
+Nominations shall be made by the remaining Officers of the Board.
+The candidate shall be elected by a majority vote of the Board.
+The Board may elect persons, upon nomination by the Chairperson, to fill the unexpired term of all other vacant positions on the Board until the next regular election for that position.
 Such persons are eligible for election by the Community to a full two (2) year term at such regular election.

 e) A new Vice-Chairperson is elected each year for a three (3) year term.
 In the second year of the term, the Vice-Chairperson becomes the Board Chairperson.
 In the third year of the term, the Chairperson becomes the Leadership Chairperson.